This article was updated on March 21, 2022

 The perks of getting certified as a WOSB or EDWOSB include:

-- Increased visibility - If you are a small business owner who works primarily with business-to-business transactions and third-party vendors, getting WOSB certification can increase your exposure and fortify your business's reputation in your industry.
+- Increased visibility - If you are a women-owned small business that works primarily with business-to-business transactions and third-party vendors, getting WOSB certification can increase your exposure and fortify your business's reputation in your industry.

 - Potential educational benefits - With your certification, you can apply for the SBA mentor-protege program.
-Through this program you can learn from an experienced government contractor and improve facets of your business like your marketing and accounting skills as well as business development and strategy training.
+Through this program, you can learn from an experienced government contracting officer who will provide technical assistance and improve facets of your business like your marketing and accounting skills as well as business development and strategy training.

 The perks of getting certified as a WBE include:

-- Increased access to corporate partners - Once you're certified, you'll be placed in the WBENC database, which includes a list of Fortune 500 businesses like AT&T, Dell, and IBM.
+- Increased access to corporate partners - Once you're certified, you'll be placed in the WBENC database, which includes a list of Fortune 500 firms like AT&T, Dell, and IBM.

 - Access to conferences, networking, and continuing education - WBENC has multiple regional and national events annually that allow owners to get up in front of a vast network of other successful entrepreneurs.
 Those with WBE certifications also have access to workshops, webinars, and newsletters.

-The WOSB Program started 21 years ago when Public Law 106-554 established a women's procurement program to assist the government in meeting its 5% women-owned small business contracting goal.
-The program has evolved over the years to better meet the needs of the high number of applicants they receive.
+The WOSB Program started 21 years as a women's procurement program to assist the government in meeting it's 5% women-owned small business contracting goal.
+Over the years, the program evolved to better meet the needs of the high number of program applicants.

 To qualify as a WOSB, businesses must meet the following eligibility requirements: